 Humidity also rises (~70%), and getting caught in a sudden downpour is not uncommon.
 Sea temperatures, if you love the sea, are still not ‘cold,’ though so you can get some swimming in!
 Overall it’s far from one of the best times to visit Greece, but the crowds are gone and prices are low, meaning you can experience Greece like a local!

 Weather in Greece in December

-December is one of the coldest months of the year: the average temperature is a mere 12°C. The start of the month is pretty cloudy, too, and overcast skies (and rain, of course) persist throughout the month.
+December is one of the coldest months of the year: the average temperature is a mere 12°C. It’s not exactly the best time to go to Greece, but it is far from terrible.
+The start of the month is pretty cloudy, too, and overcast skies (and rain, of course) persist throughout the month.